guyguy2001/clojure-adventure/doc/tasks/debugging.md

 - Add an way to color a single cell on screen, to see where a certain position is (maybe color the background?)
+- Copy the current initial-state into a `debug-state` that will stay stable for rcfs.